A dozen kilometres separate Bonifacio, in the extreme south of Corsica, from Santa Teresa di Gallura, in Sardinia.

-It takes about an hour to reach the Italian island, which has much in common with Corsica: a very similar language, a magnificent coastline, and a passion for patriotism and, in fine weather, the coast of Sardinia is visible from the island of beauty.
-A small resort, Santa Teresa di Gallura is charming with its checkerboard streets, beautiful churches, and quiet port.
+It takes about an hour to reach the Italian island, which has much in common with Corsica: a very similar language, a magnificent coastline, and a passion for patriotism.
+In fine weather, the coast of Sardinia is visible from "the island of beauty".
+A small resort, Santa Teresa Gallura is charming with its colourful checkerboard streets, beautiful churches (including a gorgeous parish from the 9th century), and quiet port.

-Santa Teresa di Gallura,
+Santa Teresa Gallura